AlishaShahane/NCSU_CSC-510_SE_P1_GROUP-4/Video/Readme.md

-The folder contains video for other to view!
+This folder contains the audio and images that we used to build the video.